The Well One Scores

 Details of how your Points translate into Rewards will be provided by your employer/company or affinity group.

 - Setting goals

 - Tracking lifestyle activities such as movement, sleep and stress

 - Answering lifestyle questions or providing information on blood values and nutrition habits

 - Tracking the achievement of objectives and goals

-Any points which have not been redeemed by your date of leaving the company will be lost.
+Any points which have not been redeemed by your date of leaving the company or affinity group will be lost.